Expression

 coefficient Collect terms involving the literal occurrence of x.

-coefficient_list Collect terms involving the same power of x, where x is a variable or function name.
+coefficient_list Collect terms involving the same power of x, where x is an indeterminate.

 coefficients_to_float Convert all coefficients to floats with a given precision decimal_prec.

-collect Collect terms involving the same power of x, where x is a variable or function name.
+collect Collect terms involving the same power of x, where x is an indeterminate.

 contains Returns true iff self contains a literally.